amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 **Note:** The first time you execute a function, SAM LOCAL will fetch the appropriate Docker image for the function as defined in our template.yml.
 Once that is done, SAM LOCAL will invoke theLambda function we just wrote, showed the response, _Duration_ and the _Max Memory Used_ metric which is useful for tuning our AWS Lambda function configuration.

-1. Open up _add.js_ and implement our add function in line 12-16.
+20. Open up _add.js_ and implement our add function in line 12-16.

-1. You think you got it right?
-Let&#39;s test out the Lambda function locally again:
+21. You think you got it right?
+Let's test out the Lambda function locally again:

 ```
 sam local invoke "AddService" -e test/event.numbers.json